 In those guides they state that the name "green amethyst" is "incorrect", and that use of the name can be "misleading", "unfair", and "deceptive".
 Sellers who continue using the name "green amethyst" could face legal action.
 For more information, see our article about "green amethyst" and "yellow emerald".

 Origin and Pronunciation of Prasiolite

-The name "prasiolite" is derived from two Greek words: prason, which means "leek;" and lithos, which means "stone."
+The name "prasiolite" is derived from two Greek words: prason, which means "leek" and lithos, which means "stone."
 Other names used for prasiolite are "praseolite" and "praziolite."
-You can learn how to pronounce prasiolite here.
+It is pronounced "PRAYS-ee-oh-light."

 Color in Amethyst

 The purple color of amethyst is caused by trace amounts of iron or iron mineral inclusions within the quartz.
 This color is stable under most conditions at Earth’s surface.
 However, if it is heated to high temperatures, the color can change.